dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UXSDKDemo.md

 }
 ~~~

-In the code above, we have implemented the following logics:
+In the code above, we have implemented the following logic:

-1. In the `viewDidLoad` method, we invoke the `registerAppWithDelegate` method of `DJISDKManager` to make the application connect to a DJI Server through the Internet to verify the App Key and set the `DJISDKManagerDelegate` to `DefaultLayoutViewController`.
-For more details of registering the application, please check this tutorial: [Importing and Activating DJI SDK in Xcode Project](../application-development-workflow/workflow-integrate.html#register-application) for details.
+1. In the `viewDidLoad` method, we invoked the `registerAppWithDelegate` method of `DJISDKManager` to make the application connect to a DJI Server through the Internet.
+Doing this, verified the App Key and set the `DJISDKManagerDelegate` to `DefaultLayoutViewController`.
+For more details on registering the application, please check this tutorial: [Importing and Activating DJI SDK in Xcode Project](../application-development-workflow/workflow-integrate.html#register-application).

-2. Implement the delegate method `- (void)appRegisteredWithError:(NSError *)error` of **DJISDKManagerDelegate** to connect the application to DJI Product by invoking the `startConnectionToProduct` method of **DJISDKManager** when register successfully, if register failed, show an alert view and disable the `connectButton`.
+2. Implemented the delegate method `- (void)appRegisteredWithError:(NSError *)error` of **DJISDKManagerDelegate** to connect the application to a DJI Product by invoking the `startConnectionToProduct` method of **DJISDKManager** when registered successfully.
+If register fails, show an alert view and disable the `connectButton`.

 ## Connecting to the Aircraft and Run the Project